 What do Moringa leaves look like?

-Strictly speaking: we harvest the Moringa oleifera leaves.
+Strictly speaking: we harvest the Moringa oleifera leaves, but only eat the leaflets.
 They can be quite big and depending on the variety up to 20 inches or 50 cm long.
 We carefully pull or snap the entire leaf off their branches.
 The tree grows new leaves at an amazing speed.
 (See the moringa omelette video)

 The tiny Moringa leaflets are the part of the leaf we actually want to eat.
 The stems are quite hard and do not get soft during cooking.